College Completion Academy

-Can’t make it to one of the sessions above?
-No problem!
+Stay tuned for future information session dates!
 You can also make a College Completion Academy appointment with Nick Rejebian, CCA admissions counselor, and still get all the benefits of attending a College Completion Academy session.

 Any prospective student who attends a CCA event, or schedules a personal appointment with the CCA admissions counselor, will receive an application fee waiver ($50 value) and be awarded our Jump-Start Scholarship ($732 value).

 Is the College Completion Academy for me?

 College Completion Academy is for you, if: